ankit1khare/ankit1khare.github.io/_posts/2017-09-28-my-notes-on-github.markdown

 - git merge <branch_name>
 <br>Suppose you want to merge your new branch with master.
 Then you must be on master branch and the branch name in above command must be your new branch.
 So, be on destination branch where merging is happening.

+- git branch --merged
+<br> Displays all the merges occured so far.

 - git rebase <branch-name>
 <br> You are on master.
 And you have a branch ahead of master.
 Now, when you rebase the branch it will copy all the new content from your branch to master and set the head of your branch to the tip of your master linearly.
-So, master will have everything that was extra in new branch but it would seem like you developed all this linearly
+So, master will have everything that was extra in new branch but it would seem like you developed all this linearly.